-Here are 10 great movies set in France taking you from Paris to the French Riviera.
+Travel to France virtually with these 10 great movies set in Paris to the French Riviera.
 They span the years and include some real classics.

 01 of 10

 The young French filmmaker, Jean-Luc Godard, was inspired by this film from a novel written by a very young of Françoise Sagan (she was 18 years old), and cast Jean Seberg, the main character as the American girl in Paris in his debut film A bout de soufflé (Out of Breath, 1960).
 Directed by Otto Preminger, it’s the story of the spoilt teenager Cecile (Jean Seberg) whose decadent life is threatened when her father (David Niven) introduced his new lover (Deborah Kerr), a straitlaced, disapproving woman, into the household.
 It’s beautifully filmed and shows off the locations – the Côte d’Azur along the Mediterranean, and Saint Tropez, perfectly.

 Directed by Billy Wilder, the original starred Audrey Hepburn, William Holden, and Humphrey Bogart.
 They might not spend much time actually in Paris, but there is so much talk about the city that it still gives the feel of the capital (there’s even a scene with Hepburn in a cooking class at Le Cordon Bleu cooking school).
 The remake in 1995 starred Harrison Ford and Julia Ormond and was directed by Sidney Pollack.